 If you are like me, you probably don’t like being stuck in a cell phone contract, even if you do have a military discount for your cell phone plan.
-Unfortunately, canceling your cell phone contract often comes with an early termination fee that can run as high as $200!
+Unfortunately, canceling your cell phone contract often comes with an Early Termination Fee (ETF) that can run as high as $200!

 The good news is there are ways to get out of your contract without paying any fees.
 If you are a military member, there are a few extra clauses that allow you to cancel your cell phone contract without paying any early termination fees.

 Cancel Your Cell Phone Contract When You PCS

 One way to cancel your cell phone contract without early termination fees is when you PCS.
 You won’t be able to do this every time, but you should be able to cancel your contract if you PCS to a location where your current cell phone provider doesn’t have service, or if you PCS overseas.
 Be sure to show the cell phone provider a copy of your military ID card and a copy of your orders.

 I’ve read about some cell phone providers trying to force military members to continue paying their contracts even when the PCS overseas, but you should insist that they allow you out of the contract.

 A servicemember may terminate a contract described in subsection (b) at any time after the date the servicemember receives military orders to relocate for a period of not less than 90 days to a location that does not support the contract. (source: 50 U.S. Code § 3956 – Termination of telephone service contracts).

 Contact your base legal office or JAG for assistance if your cell phone provider won’t allow you out of your contract.
 They should be able to draft a legal letter on your behalf stating your will be moving overseas.
 Many cell phone company employees may not be aware of the laws that protect servicemembers.
 Bringing this to their attention nicely can go a long way toward getting your cell phone contract canceled.